 Worked example — “Describe a person who influenced you”

-“The person I’d like to talk about is Ms Tan, who was my maths teacher in year nine.
+The person I’d like to talk about is Ms Tan, who was my maths teacher in year nine.
 I first met her about eight years ago, when I transferred to a new school and was really struggling with algebra.
 She stayed after class almost every day for a month to work through problems with me, and that completely changed how I thought about studying.
-[Past, ~35 seconds]

 Now, even though I finished high school five years ago, we still message every few weeks.
 I ask her for advice when I’m making big decisions — which university to pick, whether to take my first job offer.
 She’s incredibly direct, and that’s something I really value.
-[Present, ~35 seconds]

 I’m actually planning to visit her next year, when I go back to Melbourne for Christmas.
 And I think, long-term, she’s part of why I’ve started thinking about teaching myself — I’d like to give someone else what she gave me.
-[Future, ~35 seconds]”

 Phrases that buy you time

-When you need a second to think — which is allowed and natural — use these instead of “um”:
+When you need a second to think — which is allowed and natural — reach for one of these instead of “um”.
+They’re the natural discourse markers of fluent English speakers, and they add to your fluency score rather than docking it.

 - “That’s a good question, actually — let me think.”